Michigan Marijuana Act Lawyer

 The law does not permit any person to do any of the following:

 - undertake any task under the influence of marijuana, when doing so would constitute negligence or professional malpractice.

 - possess marijuana, or otherwise engage in the medical use of marijuana in a school bus, on the grounds of any preschool or primary or secondary school or in any correctional facility.

 - smoke marijuana on any form of public transportation or in any public place.

 - operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marijuana.

 - use marijuana if that person does not have a serious or debilitating medical condition.

-Our Attorneys Can Help With Your Michigan Medical Marijuana Act Case
+Our Defense Lawyers Can Help With Your Michigan Medical Marijuana Act Case

 At Friedman Law, our goal is to help you understand your rights and legal options.
 Call 248-932-0900 today, to schedule a free consultation to learn how we can help you avoid unnecessary prosecution.